Xqhare/shamash/README.md

 # Shamash: Monitor your Internet connection and keep your ISP honest

-Shamash is a small and lightweight tool that monitors your Internet connection and logs uptime, packet loss, latency, and other relevant statistics and is still very much work in progress.
-This information can be used to identify and troubleshoot connectivity problems, and to keep your ISP honest about the quality of service they are providing.
+Shamash is a small and lightweight tool that monitors your Internet connection for any drops in connectivity, to keep your ISP honest about the quality of service they are providing.
+No data leaves your machine, and only the date, time and duration of a connectivity drop are logged.

 ## Features:

-- Real-time monitoring: Shamash displays live statistics on your terminal, providing a quick overview of your network performance.
-- Detailed logging: Shamash logs all connection events, including uptimes, downtimes, packet loss, latency, and other relevant metrics.
-This data can be used for later analysis or to generate reports.
-- Customizable intervals: You can customize the interval at which Shamash samples network statistics.
-This allows you to adjust the granularity of the data collected.
-- Alerts: You can configure Shamash to send alerts when certain network conditions are met, such as sustained packet loss or high latency.
-- Visualization: Shamash can generate graphs and charts to visualize your network performance data.
+- Logging: Shamash logs connection events, determining your uptime.
+- No special privileges needed: Shamash simply reads the network activity and logs any drops.
+- All data stays on your machine: Shamash logs all data to a local file.

 ## Why use Shamash?

 - Keep your ISP honest: By tracking your Internet uptime, packet loss, and latency, you can identify and document any performance issues that may be caused by your ISP.
 This information can be used to hold your ISP accountable and to negotiate better service.
-- Troubleshooting: If you are experiencing connectivity problems, Shamash can provide valuable information that can help you troubleshoot the issue.
-By analyzing the logged data, you can identify the root cause of the problem and take corrective action.
-- Proactive monitoring: Shamash can be used to proactively monitor your network performance.
-By tracking trends and identifying anomalies, you can take steps to prevent potential problems before they impact your productivity or enjoyment of online services.

 ## Installation: